Buffalo smashed potatoes get crisped up perfectly in the oven and are topped with a tangy, spicy buffalo sauce.

 - Drinking glass, potato masher, potato ricer, or another heavy object (to smash potatoes)

 - Whisk (note: I like to have silicone whisks on hand, so they don't scratch any nonstick/ceramic pans I have)

 How to change the spice level

 To make it spicier - Add a pinch of cayenne spice.
 A little goes a long way.

 To tone down the spice - Add a little more butter.

-Take the baby potatoes and boil them in salted water until tender.
+Take the baby potatoes, place in a large pot, and and boil them in salted water until tender.

 Take a sheet pan and spread olive oil over the bottom of the pan.
 I like to use a silicone brush for this.